-In 1941, the state allowed auxiliaries to lease state property to run cafeterias, housing, and “purposes related to the activities of the university or for the activities of student and faculty organizations on a nonprofit basis.
-President McPhee incorporated the Foundation, what is now the Cal Poly Corporation (Corporation), in 1940.
+In 1941, the state allowed auxiliaries to lease state property to run cafeterias, housing, and purposes related to the activities of the university or for the activities of student and faculty organizations on a nonprofit basis.
+President McPhee incorporated the Foundation, what is now the Cal Poly Corporation (corporation), in 1940.
 The first major activity of the then Foundation in 1941 was to lease Cal Poly facilities not needed for instruction.

 Functions of the Corporation

-The Corporation’s mission has not changed from its inception and continues to assist and promote the educational mission of Cal Poly under the regulations of the California State University System (“CSU”).
-The Corporation engages only in those activities ancillary to state operation that are requested by Cal Poly’s President and approved by the CSU.
+The corporation’s mission has not changed from its inception and continues to assist and promote the educational mission of Cal Poly under the regulations of the California State University System (“CSU”).
+The corporation engages only in those activities ancillary to state operation that are requested by Cal Poly’s president and approved by the CSU.

-Specific functions and activities provided by the Corporation are detailed in operating agreements between the Corporation, Cal Poly and the CSU, and policies of Cal Poly found in the Campus Administrative Manual (“CAM”) or the updated policies in the Campus Administrative Policies (“CAP”).
+Specific functions and activities provided by the corporation are detailed in operating agreements between the corporation, Cal Poly and the CSU, and policies of Cal Poly found in the Campus Administrative Manual (“CAM”) or the updated policies in the Campus Administrative Policies (“CAP”).

-- The Corporation provides commercial services:
+- The corporation provides commercial services:

 - Dining and vending services

-- Textbook, supplies
+- Textbooks, supplies

 - Retail sales and related services

-- Printing & copy services
+- Printing and copy services

 - Commercial sales using Cal Poly names & symbols, and licensing of such names and symbols

-- Business services for Corporation operations
+- Business services for corporation operations

 - Alcohol services

-- The Corporation, in cooperation with Cal Poly, provides fiscal services for:
+- The corporation, in cooperation with Cal Poly, provides fiscal services for: